The Crooked Sky: Plot

-American detective Mike Conlin (Wayne Morris), teams up with Scotland Yard to catch the villains behind a big counterfeiting ring.
+American detective Mike Conlin teams up with Scotland Yard to catch the villains behind a big counterfeiting ring.
 After the mysterious death of an American airline radio operator, the Yard suspect the operation may originate in the United States, and Conlin is brought over to help.

-In London, £500,000 in counterfeit one-pound notes has been smuggled in by Tom Alanson (Guy Kingsley-Poynter), an American radio engineer for a freight line flying between England and the United States.
-He is in a gang of smugglers but goes to Scotland Yard but two gang members stab him to death.
-Yard Inspector "Mac" MacAuley (Bruce Seton) believes the forged notes come from the United States.
-Mac contacts the U.S. Treasury who assigns investigator Mike Conlin (Wayne Morris) to the case.
+In London, £500,000 in counterfeit one-pound notes has been smuggled in by Tom Alanson, an American radio engineer for a freight line flying between England and the United States.
+He is in a gang of smugglers but goes to Scotland Yard.
+However, two gang members stab him to death.
+Yard Inspector "Mac" MacAuley believes the forged notes come from the United States.
+Mac contacts the U.S. Treasury who assigns investigator Mike Conlin to the case.

-Mike suspects Alanson's freight line were involved in smuggling the counterfeit currency, subsequently, he flies to London.
-Mike posing as an efficiency expert, he meets radio engineer Sandra Hastings (Karin Booth), Alanson's fiancée, and sister of Bill Hastings (Sheldon Lawrence), another radio operator.
+Mike suspects Alanson's freight line is involved in smuggling the counterfeit currency.
+Subsequently, he flies to London.
+Mike, posing as an efficiency expert, meets radio engineer Sandra Hastings, Alanson's fiancée, and sister of Bill Hastings, another radio operator.

 While searching woods near company headquarters, Mike witnesses the fatal shooting of another company employee.
 After revealing his true identity to the local police inspector, who has come to investigate the murder, Mike goes to London to consult with Mac and suggests that the fake currency might have been concealed in radio equipment removed after each flight.
-Later, at an illegal gambling club in London, Bill introduces Sandra to Frank Fraser (Anton Diffring), the club's operator and, unknown to her, the head of the counterfeit ring.
+Later, at an illegal gambling club in London, Bill introduces Sandra to Frank Fraser, the club's operator and, unknown to her, the head of the counterfeit ring.

 In private, Bill, whose involvement in the ring was to earn money to start his own charter company, tells Fraser he is concerned about the recent murders.
-After a gambler named Smith (Reginald Hearne), heavy in debt to Fraser, commits suicide, some counterfeit notes are found, along with a list of gambling clubs.
+After a gambler named Smith, heavy in debt to Fraser, commits suicide, some counterfeit notes are found, along with a list of gambling clubs.
 The police begin to investigate Fraser while Mike continues to look for evidence.